visgl/react-map-gl/README.md

 API wrapper around [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/).
 A webGL based vector tile mapping library.

-WARNING: This project is still very new and the API may change.
+WARNING: This project is new and the API may change.
 There also may be Mapbox APIs that haven't yet been exposed.

 ![](react-map-gl-screenshots.png)